 The courses in economics are designed to acquaint students with the economy in which they live and to relate these courses to all other social sciences.
 The analytical approach in the economics courses provides the students with the tools of analysis necessary to solve problems and make decisions in the government and private sector.
 The major courses cover topics such as economic fluctuations, income distribution, domestic and international finance, urban problems, labor relations, and economic systems.
-Students who perform especially well are encouraged to pursue graduate work in preparation for professional status as economics, in combination with selected courses in political science, communications, and business, provides excellent preparation for law school and MBA or MPA programs.
+Students who perform especially well are encouraged to pursue graduate work in preparation for professional status as economists in government, industry, or the academic world.
+A major in economics, in combination with selected courses in political science, communications, and business, provides excellent preparation for law school and MBA or MPA programs.